Halo (optical phenomenon): Analogous refraction approach

-Following Huygens' idea of the (false) mechanism of the 22° parhelia, one may also illuminate (from the side) a water-filled cylindrical glass with an inner central obstruction of half the glasses' diameter to achieve upon projection on a screen an appearance which closely resembles parhelia (cf. footnote [39] in Ref., or see here), i.e. an inner red edge transitioning into a white band at larger angles on both sides of the direct transmission direction.
+Following Huygens' idea of the (false) mechanism of the 22° parhelia, one may also illuminate (from the side) a water-filled cylindrical glass with an inner central obstruction of half the glasses' diameter to achieve upon projection on a screen an appearance which closely resembles parhelia (cf. footnote [39] in Ref., or see here), an inner red edge transitioning into a white band at larger angles on both sides of the direct transmission direction.
 However, while the visual match is close, this particular experiment does not involve a fake caustic mechanism and is thus no real analogue.